 If you’re an independent contractor or a commission-based worker, a car accident injury may result in loss of job opportunities or particular pay.
 In this case, you may qualify for missed opportunities compensation.

-If a car accident injury causes you to lose the ability to work, several insurance plans and options may come to your rescue in Florida.
+If you lost the ability to work after car accident, several insurance plans and options may come to your rescue in Florida.

 1. Personal Injury Protection (PIP) insurance